emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Both the sites UI and player are nice and feel modern. ✔️
 1. Has watch lists and you can login to sync them across devices. ✔️
 1. Site has good sorting options, franchise collections, and a AI recommendation bot. ✔️
 1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
 1. Site looks good + works well on mobile. ✔️
 1. Site does not have a custom player. ❌
-1. Site does not have watch parties. ❌

-***
-## Cinepeace
-### Score: 14/20
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. UI is solid, feels clean and modern. ✔️
-1. The site has watch lists + continue watching, and you can login to sync them across devices. ✔️
-1. The site has good sorting methods + a AI bot that can give recommendations. ✔️
-1. Site is free from new tab/window popup ads, can be used without an adblocker. ✔️
-1. Site looks good + works well on mobile. ✔️
-1. Site does not have a custom player. ❌